zendesk/biz/README.md

 A gem for manipulating time with business hours.

-## Why?
+## Features

-Similar gems out there suffer from a few common problems:
+* Second-level precision on all calculations.

-* Incorrect handling of Daylight Saving Time
+* Accurate handling of Daylight Saving Time.
-* Inability to provide second-level precision
-* Heavy reliance on (slow) ActiveSupport time objects and extensions

-This gem solves these issues by performing set operations on pure integer representations of time segments before returning a result in the desired form.
+* Support for business-hours intervals spanning any period of the day, including the entirety.
+* Support for interday intervals and holidays.
+* Thread-safe.

+## Anti-features

+* No dependency on ActiveSupport.
+* No monkey patching.

 ## Installation